yueyoum/make-proxy/README.md

 1.  `proxy client` is running at your local computer.

-    It receive your app (like browser) request, encrypt the data, send to `proxy server`
+    It receive your app (like a browser) request, encrypt the data, send to `proxy server`

 2.  `proxy server` receive the request from `proxy client`,